 For instance, dogs have many congenital abnormalities and birth defects that may look like Down syndrome but are unrelated.
 A good example would be that of congenital hypothyroidism.

 This disorder is caused by absent or low levels of circulating or produced thyroid hormone in dogs by birth or in early life that can cause a variety of symptoms such as:

 - Delayed opening of the eyes and ears.

 Among these symptoms, delayed growth, muscle tone, and mental dullness can be easily mistaken as symptoms of Down syndrome.

 Down Syndrome in Cats

 Cats can also suffer from genetic abnormalities, not necessarily down syndrome.

 - The presence of certain facial features and the ability to gain weight rapidly are some of these symptoms.
-Cats have only 19 pairs of chromosomes and are devoid of the 21st chromosome that is present in humans, attributed to down syndrome.
+Cats have only 19 pairs of chromosomes and are devoid of the 21st chromosome present in humans, attributed to Down syndrome.

-Further research into this area may uncover genetic disease transmission and occurrence in animals.
+Further research may uncover animal genetic disease transmission and occurrence.